-Section 13.
+Section 13

 AMENDMENT AND TERMINATION

 The Board may discontinue the Plan at any time and may amend it from time to time.
 No amendment or discontinuation of the Plan shall adversely affect any Award previously granted without the Award holder's written consent.
-Amendments may be made without shareholder approval except as required to satisfy applicable law or exchange requirements, including Sections 162(m) or 422 of the Code.
+Amendments may be made without shareholder approval except as required to satisfy applicable law or exchange requirements, including Section 422 of the Code.

-Section 14.
 CHANGE OF CONTROL